Germany to build up reserve vaccine capacity to fight future pandemics

 Germany will also set up a centre for pandemic vaccines at its vaccine regulator, the Paul Ehrlich Institute, Spahn said.

-Germany is home to BioNTech (22UAy.DE) and CureVac , two of the leading developers of mRNA vaccines for COVID-19, as well as pharmaceutical giants Bayer and Merck (MRCG.DE) and many small-and-medium-sized suppliers.
+Germany is home to BioNTech and CureVac, two of the leading developers of mRNA vaccines for COVID-19, as well as pharmaceutical giants Bayer and Merck and many small-and-medium-sized suppliers.

 The German plan is one of more than half a dozen by governments around the world to avert shortages by supporting drug companies’ local production.

-Some, including Australia, Brazil, Japan and Thailand, are setting up manufacturing partnerships with drugmaker AstraZeneca PLC (AZN.L).
+Some, including Australia, Brazil, Japan and Thailand, are setting up manufacturing partnerships with drugmaker AstraZeneca PLC.

 Our Standards: The Thomson Reuters Trust Principles.